amazon-ion/ion-docs/rfcs/ion_templates.md

 * `0xF1`: an invocation with a single parameter
 * `0xF2`: an invocation with two or more a parameters

-Unlike Ion's user-level types, not all Ion template invocation encodings contain a length prefix.
-In particular, no-parameter invocations (`0xF0`) are small enough to be scanned past and single-parameter invocations (`0xF1`) can benefit from the length prefix that is already in the provided parameter.
-Only multiple-parameter invocations (`0xF2`) provide a length prefix of their own.
-This trade-off keeps the invocation representation compact while preserving the majority of type code `15` for future use cases.
+Not all template invocation encodings include a length prefix, but all of them can be skip-scanned.
+(See [Skip-scanning over templates](#skip-scanning-over-templates) for more information.)
+This approach keeps the invocation representation compact while preserving the majority of type code 15 for future use cases.

 ### `0xF0`: No-parameter invocations